taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Creating_Kubernetes_cluster.md

 5\. **Deploy**
    Confirm the changes by pressing the "Deploy" button.

-**Congratulations!** You’ve successfully created your first Kubernetes cluster with Taikun!
+**Congratulations!** You’ve successfully created your first Kubernetes cluster with Taikun CloudWorks!

 ---